Lumexralph/book-store/README.md

 - Django Channels

 ## Django Channels

+Channels is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
+It’s built on a Python specification called [ASGI](http://asgi.readthedocs.io/).

 Django Channels is a new piece in the Django ecosystem that allows us to solve a class of problems that standard Django does not solve well: event-driven programming.
 Event-driven programming is the best paradigm to use when a system has high input/output load, which goes beyond normal HTTP request/response traffic.
 Chat systems fit in this, because people do not talk by following a request/response pattern.